 RF Capital Group Inc. (RF Capital or the Company), is incorporated under the laws of the Province of Ontario, Canada and has its registered office and principal place of business located at 100 Queens Quay East, Suite 2500, Toronto, Ontario, M5E 1Y3.
 The Company's common shares and Series B preferred shares are listed on the Toronto Stock Exchange (TSX) under the symbols RCG and RCG.PR.B respectively.
-The Company is the parent company of its wholly owned operating subsidiaries Richardson Wealth Limited (Richardson Wealth) and RF Securities Clearing LP (RF Securities).
-Richardson Wealth and RF Securities are members of the New Self-Regulatory Organization of Canada, a consolidation of the Investment Industry Regulatory Organization of Canada and the Mutual Fund Dealers Association of Canada (New SRO).
-Richardson Wealth is also a member of the Canadian Investor Protection Fund.
+The Company is the parent company of its wholly owned operating subsidiary Richardson Wealth Limited (Richardson Wealth) and RF Securities Clearing LP (RF Securities).
+Richardson Wealth is a member of the Canadian Investment Regulatory Organization (CIRO) and a member of the Canadian Investor Protection Fund (CIFP).
+In 2023, RF Securities surrendered its registration with CIRO.